Elixir, Fly, and Grafana Cloud

 mix prom_ex.gen.config --datasource curl`

-• Add config in config.exs for the metrics server
+• Add configuration in config.exs for the metrics server

 config :your_app, YourApp.PromEx,